 Firm-Manager Matching and the Tradeoffs of CFO Accounting Expertise

-Keywords: Firm-manager matching, accounting expertise, Chief Financial Officer
+Keywords: Firm-manager matching, CFO expertise, top management team, Chief Financial Officer

 JEL Classification: M41, M54, J24